inkjet/FBS_Power5/README.md

 python print_results.py
 ```

 The script first creates a blank MySQL database.
 Next, that database is populated with all FBS schools and their conference.
-We scrape the [Wikipedia table](http://en.wikipedia.org/wiki/List_of_NCAA_Division_I_FBS_football_programs) of FBS schools.
+We use the [Wikipedia table](http://en.wikipedia.org/wiki/List_of_NCAA_Division_I_FBS_football_programs) of FBS schools.

 Finally, we use that database with an online college football schedule to determine which Power 5 teams are playing road games vs. a non-Power 5 opponent each week.
 I used the schedule on the [CBS Sports website](http://www.cbssports.com/collegefootball/schedules/FBS/week1).